rubiin/ultimate-nest/docs/naming-cheatsheet.md

 Completely erases something from the realms of existence.

 Imagine you are a content editor, and there is that notorious post you wish to get rid of.
-Once you clicked a shiny "Delete post" button, the CMS performed a `deletePost` action, **not** `removePost`.
+Once you clicked a shiny " Delete post" button, the CMS performed a `deletePost` action, **not** `removePost`.

 ```js
 function deleteUser(id) {